 Thomas E. Downing

-Dr Thomas E. Downing is Affiliated Senior Research Fellow at SEI Oxford, President and CEO of the Global Climate Adaptation Partnership and Visiting Professor, University of Oxford.
+Dr Thomas E. Downing is CEO of the Global Climate Adaptation Partnership and Associate of the University of Oxford.
+He worked at SEI Oxford from 2002 until June 2013.

 He has been Executive Director of SEI Oxford, MunichRe Foundation Chair in social vulnerability with the United Nations University Institute for Environment and Human Security, Reader in the Environmental Change Institute, University of Oxford, founding director of the UK Climate Impacts Programme, expert advisor to the UK House of Commons, and chair of the International Geographical Union's Task Force on Vulnerability.